-In many classrooms, there simply isn’t time to allow many students to share thoughts and perspectives, but with Exploros, all students participate and contribute.
+In some classrooms, there simply isn’t time to allow many students to share thoughts and perspectives, but with Exploros, all students participate and contribute.
 Teachers quickly get a feel for class understanding and can guide students accordingly.
-Learn more.

-In the first case study for OER powered by Exploros, we helped the pilot school achieve a 24% increase in satisfactory scores on the STAAR assessment— and a 77% improvement compared to the average gain of all schools across the state!
-Learn more.
+In the first case study for an Exploros Program, we helped the pilot school achieve a 24% increase in satisfactory scores on state testing — and a 77% improvement compared to the average gain of all schools across the state!
+Read the case study.

 — John Garlic, Principal, Beatriz G. Garza Middle School